alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ####Monthly returns of exports

-Exporters should complete the Channel Islands export monthly return form which must be sent to Channel_Islands@homeoffice.gsi.gov.uk.
+Exporters should complete the Channel Islands export monthly return form which must be sent to <Channel_Islands@homeoffice.gsi.gov.uk>.

 Holders of frequent exporter licences must submit a monthly return form detailing the actual substances that have been shipped.